-- Provide cabins, trailers, structures and partitioning complete with power, heating and air conditioning (19-23°c), etc. - Provide office facilities in the compound/satellite farm and areas around the IBC and MBC to manage compound/satellite farm, motor pool operation and provide any overflow office facilities for OBS and RHBs.
+- Provide cabins, trailers, structures and partitioning complete with power, heating and air conditioning (19-23° C), etc. - Provide office facilities in the compound/satellite farm and areas around the IBC and MBC to manage compound/satellite farm, motor pool operation and provide any overflow closed space facilities for OBS and RHBs.

-37. Common facilities and services in IBC and MBC
+37. Facilities and services in IBC and MBC

 - Provide common facilities and services, including in particular:

-- banking services, ATM;
+- banking services, Automated Teller Machine (ATM);

 - business centre;

-- customs broker;
+- customs broker:

 - information desk, providing both Olympic Games-related and general information;

-- medical services (doctors & nurses), first aid, ambulance on stand-by;
+- medical services (doctors and nurses), first aid, ambulance on stand-by;

-- newsstand;
+- news stand;

 - facsimile/photocopy equipment;

 - shipping and receiving services;

 - sundries and souvenir shop;

 - technology support;

 - telecommunications support;

-- transportation information desk;
+- transport information desk;

 - travel agency;

 - postal and courier services;

 - photo services;

 - pharmacy;

 - restaurants/bars;

 - language services;

 - laundry service;

 - OCOG rate card office;

 - coffee shops;

 - supermarket; and

 - others.

+- Ensure that the support desk has dedicated phone numbers.

-- Ensure that the start of operation for these facilities and services and their rates are approved by OBS.
-The minimum service levels shall be based on the expected RHB presence in the facility, with adjustment measures where necessary.
+- Ensure that the start of operation for these facilities and services, and their rates, are approved by OBS.
+The minimum service levels shall be based on the expected RHB presence in the facility, with adjustments where necessary.

-- Agree IBC (& MBC for the Winter Games) and MPC common service levels between OBS and the Press FA.
+Agree IBC (and MBC for the Olympic Winter Games) and MPC common service levels between OBS and the OCOG Press FA.